Soft and Chewy Molasses Cookies with wonderful spices and rolled in sugar. A cookie that screams holiday cheer!

 - Blend in eggs, molasses, and honey until combined.

-- In a separate bowl, sift together the flour, baking soda, cinnamon, cloves, ginger, and salt.
+- In a separate bowl, sift together the flour, baking soda, pumpkin pie spice, and salt.
 Add to the wet ingredients.
 Mix well.
+Dough will be sticky.

-- Using a cookie scoop, form into walnut-size balls.
+- Using a cookie scoop, form into walnut-sized balls (about 1 1/4-inches around.)

 - Roll in granulated sugar.